 Compensation: $31.02 per hour (range 21, step 1).

 Employees must make arrangements for the direct deposit of paychecks into the financial institution of their choice, via electronic fund transfer.

 Short-term, temporary employees may be eligible for Healthy Families Sick Leave, and enrollment in a retirement system.

 Position Term in Months: $Term

 In order to be considered for this position, you must submit the following documents directly in the online system and finish applying and receive a confirmation number.
-Applications received by the first screening date of Monday, December 20, will be given first consideration.
 Applications will continue to be accepted until the position is filled:

 1. Application on which you list all relevant experience.